jasongrimes/fretboardfoundation/_chapters/030-scales/075-diatonic-modes.md

-To hear the sound of this mode in the key of C major, play an Am chord with its root on the open 5th string, assemble the tetrachord by continuing the major scale from the root of the chord, as shown in the diagram.
-Then play another Am.
+To hear the sound of this mode in the key of C major, play an Am chord with its root on the open 5th string, assemble the tetrachord by continuing the major scale from the root of the chord, as shown in the diagram, and then play another Am.

 ## (2) Dorian